leds-org/leds-tools-public/src/code_wise/README.md

     A .env file must be present in the root of your workspace, containing the required environment variables:

+        PROVIDER - the provider name for the LLM (e.g., gemini)

         MODEL: The AI model to be used (e.g., gemini-pro).

         GEMINI_API_KEY: Your valid API key for the selected model.